cod3licious/archgraph/README.md

 # ArchGraph

-ArchGraph turns a plain-text description of your codebase architecture into an interactive dependency graph.
-You describe your modules, submodules, and units (functions, classes, etc.) in two files — a layer hierarchy in JSON and unit descriptions in Markdown — and ArchGraph processes them into a single `result.json` that a frontend can render as a navigable graph with layer-violation highlighting.
+**ArchGraph turns a plain-text description of your codebase architecture into an interactive dependency graph.** You describe your modules, submodules, and units (functions, classes, etc.) in two files — a layer hierarchy in JSON and unit descriptions in Markdown — and ArchGraph processes them into a single `result.json` that a frontend can render as a navigable graph with layer-violation highlighting.

 **You can find an example visualization of a fictional e-commerce codebase [here](https://franziskahorn.de/demo_archgraph/) — click around!** \
 This is based on the descriptions in `example_data/` with 5 modules, 19 submodules, 115 units, and a few intentional layer violations.

-While other tools exist to visualize codebases written in a specific programming language, **since ArchGraph operates on plain text descriptions, it is language-agnostic** and can also be used to **visualize your design docs** - which is even more helpful in the era of AI, where you plan more and code less.
+While other tools exist to visualize codebases written in a specific programming language, **since ArchGraph operates on plain text descriptions, it is language-agnostic** and can also be used to **visualize your design docs** — which is even more helpful in the era of AI, where you plan more and code less.

 ## How it works